 Certified financial planner Josh Hargrove, a financial adviser with Insight Wealth Partners in Plano, Texas, emphasizes that a career in finance (depending on the type of job, of course) can make “a direct, positive impact on people’s lives.”

-Another pro?
-Many employers are looking for workers with finance experience, so people in the industry may often worry less about finding or keeping a job.
+Another reason finance is a good career path?
+Many employers are looking for workers with finance experience, so people in the industry don’t have to worry as much about finding or keeping a job.

 Cons of Finance Careers